Barbara Barrie: Television

 Barrie made her television debut in 1955 performing on Kraft Television Theatre.
 In 1956, she performed in Horton Foote's teleplay Flight as the sister of Kim Stanley's character.
 She guest-starred on two episodes of Decoy (1958–59).
 In 1962, she guest-starred on three episodes of Naked City.
 In 1963 she played Virginia in a teleplay version of The Dark Labyrinth by Lawrence Durrell.
 During the 1960s, Barrie guest-starred on many of the popular television series of the time.
-She appeared in three episodes of The Defenders and two episodes of Ben Casey. in 1962 she did an episode of Route 66 where she played a blind instructor (entitled "Even the stones have eyes"), and in 1963 appeared in episode "The Miniature" of The Twilight Zone, playing opposite the young Robert Duvall.
+She appeared in three episodes of The Defenders and two episodes of Ben Casey. in 1962 she did an episode of Route 66, entitled "Even Stones Have Eyes", where she played a blind instructor, and in 1963 appeared in The Twilight Zone episode "Miniature", playing opposite the young Robert Duvall.

 In 1964, Barrie appeared in two episodes of The Alfred Hitchcock Hour.
 The first episode was "Isabel", in which Barrie performed the title role of Isabel Smith, the murder target of her husband Howard, played by Bradford Dillman.
 The second, titled "Consider Her Ways," also starred Barrie as the lead character, Jane Waterleigh.
 In 1965 Barrie guest starred as Aimee Rennick in The Fugitive.
 The episode, entitled "The End Is But The Beginning" is widely considered among fans to be one of the best of the 120 episodes.
 In 1967 she guest-starred in the TV series The Invaders in the episode "The Enemy".
 In 1975 Barrie was directed by Lee Grant in the television film For The Use Of The Hall as "Charlotte".
 In 1977 she appeared in two television films, as the mother of Lesley Ann Warren's character in 79 Park Avenue and as Emily McPhail in Tell Me My Name.
 In 1978 she played Emily Armsworth in the Disney television film Child of Glass, based on the novel The Ghost Belonged to Me by Richard Peck.
 In 1978 she played Mrs. Berg in the television film Summer of My German Soldier.